klmnden/visualstudio-docs.tr-tr/scripting-docs/winscript/reference/ijsdebugproperty-getmembers-method.md

 #### <a name="parameters"></a>Parametreler
  `members`
- [in] Üye bilgileri nelerin dahil olduğunu belirtmek için işaretler.
+ [in] Üye bilgilerin içerdiklerini belirtmek için bayrakları.

  `ppEnum`
  [out] Nesne üyeleri.